AdobeDocs/analytics-platform.en/help/components/dimensions/overview.md

 ## Default dimensions

-When you create a dataview, the following time-based components are added by default as dimensions to your data view:
+When you create a data view, the following time-based components are added by default as dimensions to your data view:

 - 15 Minute
 - 30 Minute